Anant2961/Anant2961/README.md

 - 👋 Hi, I’m Anant Joshi
-- 👀 I’m interested in Python and Front end
+- 👀 I’m interested in Python and C++
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Front end development
+- 💞️ I’m looking to collaborate on Projects on Web
 - 📫 How to reach me anant2961@gmail.com

 <!---